gwcoffey/gwcoffey.com/hugo/content/booklist/2024-01-29-belonging/index.md

 ---
 title: "Belonging: A German Reckons with History and Home"
 author: "Nora Krug"
+subtitle: A German Reckons with History and Home
+format: print
 date: 2024-01-29
 summary: "In *Belonging*, Krug digs deep into an *identity* of collective inherited guilt."
 icon: book